 Best in full sun to part shade out of direct wind

-Mulch provides cooler root environment
+Mulch provides cooler root environment and conserves moisture.

 Flowers on old wood, prune after flowering